 One of the keys to communicating effectively is to be able to tailor your communication to your audience.
-This can be done in various ways, and if done correctly will allow you to engage your audience quickly and with the optimum results.
+This can be achieved in various ways and, if done correctly, will allow you to engage your audience quickly and with optimal results.

 Know your audience

 In business, you’ll communicate with a variety of different people in many different ways.
 These may include: marketing, networking, staff meetings, client and supplier meetings, disciplinary procedures, as well as communicating with regulators or government agencies.

 In each situation, your communication will have certain goals and your aim will be to achieve these goals as effectively as possible.
 If you're speaking to a room full of colleagues, you can use jargon and company ideals to present your idea.
 However, if you are presenting to a room full of potential customers, this might not convert into sales.

 As such, having a thorough understanding of your audience is crucial so that you can adapt your message and tone of voice to best suit their needs.

 It's vital to think about the objectives of each communication, as this will help you design your message.
 You can then take what you already know about the audience to anticipate their reactions and tailor your message, tone and medium.

 For example, are you communicating with customers in order to inform them of a change to your brand, or are you writing to them to promote new products and encourage sales?
 Each objective will result in very different messaging, including content, tone of voice and the communications channel you employ.

 Similarly, if you're sending out communication to stakeholders or customers on behalf of your business for crisis management or crisis control, the way you choose to communicate and the tone you write in will be very different to if you're sending out a Christmas or holiday greeting.
 As such, keeping your objectives in mind will not only help define the tone, but also the best channel of communication for your audience.